Arthur B. Kinsolving: Early life and education

 Kinsolving was born into a family of clergymen and two bishops, on September 13, 1884, in Rio Grande, Rio Grande do Sul, Brazil.
 His father, Lucien Lee Kinsolving, was a missionary bishop in Brazil who helped establish the Anglican Episcopal Church of Brazil.
 His mother was Alice Brown.
 During WWI he served as an ambulance driver with the French Army and later with the United States Army.
 He also became a first lieutenant and was later awarded the French Croix de Guerre.
 After the war, he graduated from the University of Virginia in 1917 and then from Virginia Theological Seminary from where he gained his Bachelor of Divinity in 1924.

 Ordained ministry

 Kinsolving was ordained deacon in June 1924 by his father Lucien Lee Kinsolving, and priest in May 1925 by Bishop William Cabell Brown of Virginia.
 He served as assistant minister at the Church of St Paul of the University of Virginia from 1924 till 1927.
 Later he became chaplain at the United States Military Academy in West Point, New York.
-Between 1933 ans 1940 he served as Dean of the Cathedral of the Incarnation in Garden City, New York.
+Between 1933 and 1940 he served as Dean of the Cathedral of the Incarnation in Garden City, New York.